Joshua Tree National Park On a Budget

 While the iconic Skull Rock is visible from the road, the real highlight lies in the surrounding rock formations to climb.
 This short, easy hike explores boulder piles and loops back to the entrance.

-Hike an easy, kid-friendly, mile-long loop to Hidden Valley, enclosed by rocks and rumoured to have been a place where cattle rustlers hid their stolen cattle here.
+Hike an easy, kid-friendly, mile-long loop to Hidden Valley, enclosed by rocks and rumored to have been a place where cattle rustlers hid their stolen cattle here.

 The half-mile Indian Cove loop can be completed in just 30-45 minutes while you explore native plants and animal life.
 Wear close toed shoes for the quarter-mile loop through the Cholla Cactus Garden.
 It may be prickly, but is an incredible place to see thousands of densely packed Cholla cacti on an easy nature walk.